aws-samples/amazon-mq-workshop/labs/lab-1.md

 # Lab 1: Set-Up the Broker

-In this Lab you will create the Amazon MQ broker, we will use during the workshop.
+In this lab you will create the Amazon MQ broker we will use during the workshop.

 ### 1. Navigate to the [Amazon MQ service console](https://console.aws.amazon.com/amazon-mq).